bkovitz/with-state/README.md

     -- expr
       expr is not rewritten and the state variable is not bound to its result.
-      This makes it easy to insert println statements or other statements that you don't want to affect the state variable."
+      This makes it easy to insert println statements or other statements that you don't want to affect the state variable.

 ## License